 No knowing receipt claim where equitable interest is destroyed: Byers v Saudi National Bank

 03 February 2022.
-Published by Emily Saffer, Associate and Simon Hart, Partner, Head of Banking & Financial Markets Disputes
+Published by Emily Saffer, Associate and Simon Hart, Partner, Head of Commercial Disputes

 The Court of Appeal has held that a claim in knowing receipt will fail if, at the moment of receipt, the beneficiary’s equitable proprietary interest is destroyed or overridden so that the recipient holds the property as beneficial owner.